-Next, we have the sixth state of consciousness, which combines the 4th state of the transcendent with the waking state.
-This partition of consciousness is known as cosmic consciousness and witnessing.
-Many Eastern teachers call it witnessing because we experience reality from two vantage points.
-We are aware of being in our bodies and simultaneously observing or seeing from above our physical body.
-This aspect of witnessing is also an element of the lucid dream state.
+The sixth state of consciousness combines the 4th state with the waking state.
+It is known as cosmic consciousness.
+Many Eastern teachers refer to it as “witnessing” because we experience reality from two vantage points.
+We are aware of being in our bodies and simultaneously observing or seeing from a separate perspective.
+This aspect is very similar to the self-awareness one achieves with the lucid state of dreaming.

 “The lucid dream, located as it is at a crossroads between worlds and states of consciousness, places the magician in a unique position to influence the delicate balance of consciousness and the interplay it has on matter in the waking state and is thus an opportunity to test one’s ability in the art of adjusting the mutable fabric of Maya.” ― Zeena Schreck